arjun-menon/NeoLisp/README.md

 ones on the right as `args`.
 Traditional LISP-style function invokation in the form of `(+ 1 2)` also works.
 The arguments on the right are simply passed as `args` to the function.
 As a result, both `(+ 1 2)` and `1 + 2` are valid and equivalent.

-Different precedence each operators means that an expression like `1 + 2 * 3 + 4` is evaluated in the expected mathematical
-order.
-This novel approach to function application means that it is trivially easy to add new binary operators, for the end-user.
+Differing precedence operators means that an expression like `1 + 2 * 3 + 4` is evaluated in the expected.
+This novel approach to function application means that it's trivially easy to define new binary operators in a NeoLisp program.

 ##### The Semicolon